Zynga: In-game sign-up

 Through 2009, Zynga let players earn in-game rewards for signing up for credit cards or for a video-rental membership.
-In November 2009 the company removed all "lead-generating" ads, relying instead on revenue generated by the 1-3 percent of players that pay for in-game items.
-Since then it began re-introducing the ads back in but with controls to monitor the kinds of ads that appear.
+In November 2009, the company removed all "lead-generating" ads, relying instead on revenue generated by the 1-3 percent of players that pay for in-game items.
+Since then, it began re-introducing the ads back in but with controls to monitor the kinds of ads that appear.

 In early November 2009, it was estimated that about one-third of Zynga's revenue came from companies that provide legitimate commercial offers, such as trading Netflix memberships and marketing surveys for in-game cash.
 Because of criticism and complaints that some ads were scams, on November 2, 2009, former CEO Mark Pincus said that Tatto Media, a major offer provider that enrolled users into recurring cell phone subscriptions, and the worst of the lead generator scam, had already been removed from Zynga and was banned, in addition to requiring providers to filter and police offers before posting to their networks.

 Corporate culture

 In 2011, Zynga started to move employees to new headquarters, located in San Francisco's South of Market district.
 Zynga's headquarters, nicknamed "The Dog House", features a coffee shop, gaming arcade, gym, basketball court, and wellness center.
 At its San Francisco headquarters, Zynga Founder Pincus's goal was to create a "playful gaming environment" that evokes a "fantasy land."
 Zynga employees, also referred to as "Zyngites", enjoy perks such as free gourmet meals, access to an in-house nutritionist, and personal training.

-Zynga operates as a meritocracy in which employees are encouraged to be and are compensated for being great entrepreneurs.
-The company works hard to be a ‘flat organization.’
-Pincus stated that Zynga is "searching for leaders" and they encourage employees to "break the rules".
-The company expects workers to fix what they are unhappy with, thus making the workplace better for everyone.

-Pincus stated that Zynga is "building a house that we want to live in".
-He meets with new hires about every two weeks and speaks with them for about 90 minutes, in an open question and answer format.
-He discusses the company's values, and he encourages the new employees to challenge those values.

-Women at Zynga, launched in 2011, is an employee-led resource group that focuses on empowering women to succeed and become leaders in their careers and communities especially within the tech space.
-According to Stephanie Hess, VP of Communications at Zynga, who also leads Women at Zynga, the group strives to attract, hire and retain top female talent.
-Women at Zynga also organizes events of special interest to women.